 Basically, you'll want to itemize if you have deductions totaling more than the standard deduction, which for 2021 is $12,550 for single people and $25,100 for married couples filing jointly.
 Every taxpayer gets this deduction, homeowner or not.
 And most people take it because their actual itemized deductions are less than the standard amount.

 But will you have enough deductions to itemize?

-To decide, you need to know what's tax deductible when buying or owning a house.
+To see, you need to know what's tax deductible when buying or owning a house.
 Here's the list of possible deductions:

 The one-time home purchase costs that are tax deductible as closing costs are real estate taxes charged to you when you closed, mortgage interest paid when you settled, and some loan origination fees (a.k.a. points) applicable to a mortgage of $750,000 or less.